fractalbass/data_science/_posts/2017-09-17-data_science_19.md

 ![boosting scheme]({{ site.url }}/images/adaboost_scheme.png)

-(Note: The above formula taken from [this document by Trevor Hastie of Standford Univ.](http://jessica2.msri.org/attachments/10778/10778-boost.pdf) It is identical to the one used in "The Elements of Statistical Learning", except for a variable name change.)
+(Note: The above formula is taken from [this document by Trevor Hastie of Standford Univ.](http://jessica2.msri.org/attachments/10778/10778-boost.pdf) It is identical to the one used in "The Elements of Statistical Learning", except for a variable name change.)

 As the algorithm is built up, each successive classifier is forced to concentrate on the training observations that are missed by the previous classifier in the sequence(2).

-[This site](http://arogozhnikov.github.io/2016/06/24/gradient_boosting_explained.html) provides some very nice visualizers to see how boosting workings in smaller (three dimensional) data sets.
+[This site](http://arogozhnikov.github.io/2016/06/24/gradient_boosting_explained.html) provides some very nice visualizers to see how boosting working in smaller (three dimensional) data sets.

 # Parker "Nappytimes"